Back

 How far in advance should I register if I need to borrow a device?

-Students borrowing a device from College Board must register and complete their device request at least 30 days in advance of test day to allow for adequate shipping time.
-If they don’t meet that deadline, they can register for a later test date or borrow a device from school, a friend, or family member.
+If you're taking the SAT on a weekend and need to borrow a device from College Board, you can request one during registration or later, as long as you submit your device request at least 30 days in advance of test day to allow for adequate shipping time.
+If you miss the deadline, you can register for a later test date or borrow a device from your school, a friend, or family member.
+Please note if you change your test center within 30 days of the test date, we may not be able to support sending a loaned device to the new location.

 Read more